KennyGo1107/FirstTry/README.md

-# Notes of Web Crwaling
+# Notes of Web Crawling
-## Record of every detail while crwaling
+## Record of every detail while crawling